tenforwardconsulting/subspace/README.md

 `--copy-db` checks that the old server really is returning its maintenance page before it copies anything, so your app needs a `public/maintenance.html` deployed.

+The copy runs straight from the old server to the new one using your forwarded ssh agent, so `--copy-db` adds `subspace.pem` to it for the duration and checks that path works before the window opens.

 The elastic IP is never replaced, so the cutover moves no DNS. `--provision` copies the Let's Encrypt certificates from the old server before provisioning the new one, so it